openshift/openshift-ansible/roles/openshift_metrics/README.md

   override this, make sure to add `system:master-proxy` to the list in order to allow horizontal pod autoscaling to function properly.

+- `openshift_metrics_startup_timeout`: How long in seconds we should wait until Hawkular Metrics and Heapster starts up before attempting a restart.

 - `openshift_metrics_duration`: How many days metrics should be stored for.

 - `openshift_metrics_resolution`: How often metrics should be gathered.